 This article discusses what seizure disorders are and the types of seizure disorders.
 It also provides information on treatment, symptoms, and when to contact a doctor.

-Many conditions, disorders, and other factors can cause seizure or seizure disorders, such as:
+Many conditions, disorders, and other factors can cause seizure or seizure disorders,

 - cerebral edema (fluid buildup around the brain)

 - sores or tumors growing on the brain